Mobilpadde/visual-audio/README.md

 # visual-audio

-An audio visualizer to - probably - be used at [kiosk.social](https://kiosk.social) for audio stuff
+An audio visualizer to - hopefully - be used at [kiosk.social](https://kiosk.social) for audio stuff

 ![sample](test-waves.png)
 ![sample](test-circle.png)